 Finally we look at Algorithm~\ref{algo:P_completion}.
 It requires one $P$-search at the beginning to compute $P_1$ and $P_2$, as well as one $(C\cup P)$-search for each step of the while loop to compute the $P$-sides each vertex is on.
 The number of such searches among all calls to $\mathbf{P\_completion}$ in a run of $\mathbf{2DP}$ is bounded by the sum of $p$ with the number of edges added by $\mathbf{P\_completion}$.
 Both are bounded by the number of edges in $\mathcal{C}$ which is a $O(n)$.
 Hence, $K=O(nm)$ and the complexity of Algorithm~\ref{algo:general_method} is $O(nm)$. \end{proof}

-Note that in the case we want to compute crossings or web completions as described in the previous section, the overall complexity is not modified.
+To compute crossings or web completions as described in Section~\ref{sec:computing_crossings_and_web_completions}, the overall complexity is not modified.
 We have to be careful about how to represent web completions, however.

 Indeed, imagine that \emph{most} vertices of $G$ are in a component $D$ of $G-C$ that is incident to exactly one vertex of $C$ ($n=|G|=O(|D|)$).
-If $G-D$ is a rib, then in any web completion of $G$, all vertices of $D$ will be in the clique of some triangle of $G-D$.
+If $G-D$ is a rib, then in any web completion of $G$, all vertices of $D$ are in the clique of some triangle of $G-D$.
 This clique contains $\Omega(|D|^2)=\Omega(n^2)$ edges.
 If $D$ is sparse, say it is a tree, then $G$ takes only $O(n)$ space in memory to be stored using adjacency lists while all its web completions have $\Omega(n^2)$ edges.

-To avoid this problem, instead of representing a web using adjacency lists, we can distinguish between rib and clique vertices.
+To avoid this problem, instead of representing a web using adjacency lists, we distinguish between rib and clique vertices.
 The adjacencies between rib vertices are kept in the form of adjacency lists, while the adjacencies of clique vertices are held in the form of the three rib vertices forming their corresponding triangle.
 As ribs are planar they have $O(n)$ edges.
-This allows for a $O(n)$ representation of webs in memory.
+This provides an $O(n)$-space representation of webs in memory.